 Where Does Service Learning Fit In?

-One of the great things about service learning is how adaptable it is for different grade levels and subject areas.
+One of the things I love about service learning is how adaptable it is for different grade levels and subject areas.
 That said, this type of unit is especially well-suited to civics classrooms, as these standards of learning are typically centered around community to begin with.

 That’s not to say, however, that service learning can’t be a wonderful way to tackle other subjects too!
 Since reading and research are important steps to completing any project, Language Arts standards are a natural fit for most projects, regardless of grade level or student ability.